awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appsync-apikey.md

 The API key\.

 `Arn`
-The Amazon Resource Name \(ARN\) of the API key, such as `arn:aws:appsync:us-east-1:123456789012:apis/graphqlapiid/apikey/apikeya1bzhi`\.
+The Amazon Resource Name \(Arn\) of the API key, such as `arn:aws:appsync:us-east-1:123456789012:apis/graphqlapiid/apikey/apikeya1bzhi`\.

 For more information about using `Fn::GetAtt`, see [Fn::GetAtt](intrinsic-function-reference-getatt.md)\.